vmware-tanzu/tanzu-plugin-runtime/docs/config.md

 ## Details

-- CFG: All existing types are stored in the existing configuration file ( ~/.config/tanzu/config.yaml on most systems, shortened as CFG for the rest of the document) Also we introduce an additional next gen configuration file CFG_NG as well as a CFG Metadata file (shortened as META).
+- CFG: All existing types are stored in the existing configuration file (~/.config/tanzu/config.yaml on most systems, shortened as CFG for the rest of the document) Also we introduce an additional next gen configuration file CFG_NG as well as a CFG Metadata file (shortened as META).

 - CFG_NG: Additional configuration file(~/config/tanzu/config_ng.yaml) introduced to store new configuration related types.
 CFG has to be retained since that is the file that Legacy Plugins rely on today for configuration state.

 - In this proposal the overall state of the CLI configuration can conceptually be thought of as the union of two non-intersecting parts (CFG, CFG_NG) of the larger logical config file.

 - META: Over time, how the CLI interacts with the configuration can potentially evolve.
 This evolution will be triggered via a core CLI update, but has to be communicated to the plugins as well.
-This file, META (config-metadata.yaml a hidden/dot file, ) will serve the role of capturing this information.
+This file, META (config-metadata.yaml a hidden/dot file), will serve the role of capturing this information.
 The file is not expected to be manipulated by the CLI user.
-  Ex: When in the future if configMetadata.settings.useUnifiedConfig is set to true by the future version of cli previously existing clis will read this data to use the new CFG_NG completely for all the data and CFG is no longer used.
+For instance, when in the future if configMetadata.settings.useUnifiedConfig is set to true by the future version of cli previously existing clis will read this data to use the new CFG_NG completely for all the data and CFG is no longer used.

 - Aspects of this proposal that plans to leverage META are: